FrodoLFX/RPI-UGRA-GPU-customized-operation/README.md

 # RPI‑UGRA – GPU Customized Operation

 This repository tracks my undergraduate research journey into **GPU‑accelerated computation** and **custom CUDA operations**.
-It began with simple CUDA C/C++ programs and has progressed into exploring higher‑level libraries such as NVIDIA CUTLASS.
-The goal is to move from **basic CUDA programming concepts** to **implementing custom GPU kernels** that can later be integrated into higher‑level frameworks (e.g., PyTorch custom ops, CUTLASS‑style kernels, etc.) and eventually contribute novel operations.
+It began with simple CUDA C/C++ programs and progressed into exploring higher‑level libraries such as **NVIDIA CUTLASS**. **Now it also includes a full PyTorch learning track** that mirrors the same easy→hard progression and prepares for framework‑level research (custom ops, deployment, benchmarking).

 ---

 ## Repository Structure

-> (Folder and filenames here assume the current layout with CUDA and CUTLASS demos; adjust if you rename things.)
+> (Folder and filenames assume the current layout with CUDA, CUTLASS, and PyTorch demos; adjust if you rename things.)

 - `cuda_demos/` – step‑by‑step CUDA learning demos (`demo01_*.cpp` … `demo10_*.cpp`)
-- `cutlass_demos/` – C++ demos illustrating how to use the NVIDIA **CUTLASS** library.
-These build upon the CUDA basics to show how matrix multiply‑accumulate and related operations are implemented at a higher level.
+- `cutlass_demos/` – C++ demos illustrating how to use **CUTLASS** (GEMM FP32/FP16/INT8, grouped GEMM, fused epilogues, conv2d, etc.)
+- `pytorch_demos/` – **NEW**: ten PyTorch demos from tensors & autograd to CNNs, transfer learning, custom autograd, and TorchScript
-- (future) `custom_ops/` – more advanced, research‑oriented custom kernels
+- (future) `custom_ops/` – more advanced, research‑oriented custom kernels and PyTorch bindings
 - (future) `notes/` – PDF/markdown notes, experiment logs, and design sketches

 ---

 ## Learning Path & CUDA Demos

 The main CUDA learning track lives in `cuda_demos/`.
 Each demo is intentionally small and focused on **one idea at a time**.

 | Demo | File | Concept |
 | --- | --- | --- |